Johncci/summer-soccer-camp/README.md

 1. The image below displays the lighthouse desktop score for the home page.
 The performance score was diplaying as 75 on a mobile device and 86 on a desktop device.
 I consulted with my mentor about the score and he informed me the size of the main image was having a negative impact on performance score.

 2. I used the website [ezgif.com](https://ezgif.com/) to address this problem.
 I resized image and this increased the performance score to 99 on the desktop devices and 94 on the mobile devices.
 The increase in score came directly as a result of these changes as confirmed through retesting.
+I then had to change the image format again as the format of avif for images is not compatible with safari browsers and the new mobile lighthouse score was 90.

 ![Lighthouse home desktop score](assets/images/lighthouse-desktop-home.png)